GabrielBrandao1618/GabrielBrandao1618/README.md

 #### ✨A few fun facts about me:

 * I code in Java, Kotlin, Golang, Typescript, Rust, Python, C# and a little bit of c, c++ and Elixir
-* I made my own markup language(ytml)
-* I am creating my own programming language (refer to Dashlang)
+* I have my own programming language (refer to Dashlang)
 * I love to learn new things

 #### 🛠 Tech Stack